-IRS issues annual list of top twelve tax scams in time for tax season.
-Direct Tax Relief (DTR) assists clients with tax preparation for current and past tax years and corrected amended returns for victims of tax preparer scams.
+IRS issues an annual list of the top twelve tax scams in time for tax season.
+Direct Tax Relief assists clients with tax preparation for current and past tax years and corrected amended returns for victims of tax preparer scams.

-The Dirty Dozen listing, explained DTR’s senior enrolled agent Maurice Rosaler is compiled by the IRS each year and lists a variety of common scams taxpayers can encounter at any point during the year, but many of these schemes peak during filing season as people prepare their tax returns.
+The Dirty Dozen listing, explained Direct Tax Relief’s senior enrolled agent Maurice Rosaler is compiled by the IRS each year and lists a variety of common scams taxpayers can encounter at any point during the year, but many of these schemes peak during filing season as people prepare their tax returns.